General IETF discussion list

 This is an IAB-sponsored activity.
 IAB members participate as individuals and not representatives of the IAB.
 Community discussion of IAB activities and programs occurs on architecture-discuss, but messages for IAB business should still be directed to email@example.com.

 Each IETF meeting has an attendee discussion list where attendees can connect with each other regarding issues related to the meeting.

 Information on how to subscribe to the meeting attendee mailing list for the current meeting can be found on the Meeting Email Lists page.
 Attendees are also given the opportunity to subscribe to this mailing list when they register for the meeting.

-Please note that messages to the Secretariat regarding meeting issues that require the involvement of the Secretariat or IAD - IETF Administrative Director should be sent to email@example.com for quick resolution.
+Please note that messages to the Secretariat regarding meeting issues that require the involvement of the Secretariat or IAD should be sent to firstname.lastname@example.org for quick resolution.

-The IETF Chair, the IETF Executive Director, or a sergeant-at-arms appointed by the Chair is empowered to restrict posting by a person or of a thread as they deem appropriate to limit abuse.
+The IETF Chair or a sergeant-at-arms (SAA) appointed by the Chair is empowered to restrict posting by a person or of a thread as they deem appropriate to limit abuse.
 Complaints regarding their decisions should be referred to the IAB.
+The IETF SAA team relies on a set of guidelines, procedures, and templates.
 For more details, please see RFC 3005, "IETF Discussion List Charter."

 NOTE: The IETF discussion list is performing spam control according to the guidelines given in the IESG guidelines on spam control.
 If you have problems posting to the list, then please send a message to the IETF Technical Support Team.